lucasp0r/lucasp0r/README.md

-### Hi there 👋
+### Hi Devs,

-I'm Lucas Vieira, a DevOps Specialist living in Brazil.
+I’m Lucas Vieira, a DevOps Specialist living in Brazil i have been working with devops for 4 years, and in IT area 9 years.
+I started in development/support area, after 2 years i switched to infrasctructure where after a few years working with the common infrastructure, i decided to move to the Cloud, where I fell even more in love with the area :D

 - 🔭 &nbsp; I’m currently working in Zup IT